szamani20/Cloud-SIEM/README.md

 ### Overview
 The Real-Time Logs Processor microservice is responsible for reading logs from a RabbitMQ fanout exchange, which were produced by the Web Server microservice, and fully process them according to user-defined rules to extract knowledge and action points.

-The Real-Time Logs Processor microservice will automatically consume logs from RabbitMQ and process them according to user-defined rules that are extracted from a PostgreSQL database connected to the UI where customers are able to define their rules.
+The Real-Time Logs Processor microservice will automatically consume logs from RabbitMQ and process them according to user-defined rules that are extracted from a PostgreSQL database connected to the UI where AWS clients are able to define their rules.

 The Real-Time Logs Processor microservice is also capable of receiving all updates to user-defined rules in real-time whenever they happen on the UI application.

+In addition to user-defined rules, the Real-Time Logs Processor is also powered by the intelligence it receives from a threat detection machine learning model.

 ### Directory
 - Location: `./realtimeconsumer/`